Chris

-Use the below NI calculator to determine the amount of NI contributions employers have to pay for staff and that employees get deducted from their pay
+Use this NI calculator to determine the amount of NI contributions employers have to pay and the amounts which employees get deducted from their pay.

 Download employers NI calculation excel file